Chart Color Schemes

 In terms of cultural diversity, Helena Valley records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Helena Valley's cultural diversity aligned with its broader area, with 76.0% born in Australia, 91.5% being citizens, and 93.5% speaking English only at home.
-Christianity dominated religion, at 50.8%.
-Judaism was overrepresented, comprising 0.1%, compared to none regionally.
+Helena Valley's cultural diversity aligns with its region, as 76.0% were born in Australia, 91.5% are citizens, and 93.5% speak English only at home.
+Christianity is the dominant religion, at 50.8%.
+Judaism, however, is overrepresented at 0.1%, compared to None% regionally.

 Frequently Asked Questions - Diversity